 When the answer to any of these home language survey questions is a language other than English (this includes Native Americans), our EL teacher administers a language proficiency screener.
-For students who are in Kindergarten, the Kindergarten WIDA ACCESS Placement Test (K W-APT) is administered, and the student is placed in the EL program, regardless of the score of the K W-APT.
-For students who are in 1st grade through 12th grade, the WIDA Online Screener is administered to determine LEP status and program placement.
-If a student scores below a level 4.5 on the WIDA Online Screener, he/she has demonstrated limited English proficiency (LEP) and is enrolled in the EL Program.
-If a student scores a level 4.5 or above, he/she is initially fully English proficient (IFEP) and is not enrolled in the EL Program.
+For students who are in Kindergarten, the WIDA Screener for Kindergarten is administered, and the student is placed in the EL program, regardless of the score of the screener.
+For students who are in 1st grade through 12th grade, the WIDA Online Screener is administered to determine EL status and program placement.
+If a student scores below a level 4.5 on the WIDA Online Screener, he/she has demonstrated EL eligibility and is enrolled in the EL Program.
+If a student scores a level 4.5 or above on the screener, he/she is initially fully English proficient (IFEP) and is not enrolled in the EL Program.

 Initial identification of ELs takes place within 30 days of the beginning of the school year, and within two weeks of enrollment during the school year.
+Parents will be notified of their child's status following this identification process.

-Student eligibility for placement in the EL Program is not based on immigration status and schools are in fact prohibited from inquiring about the immigration status of a student or family.
+Student eligibility for placement in the EL Program is not based on immigration status and schools are, in fact, prohibited from inquiring about the immigration status of a student or family.
 The U.S. Supreme Court ruled in Plyler v.
 Doe that public schools may not require social security numbers from all students as this may expose undocumented status.
 Students are also not required to show an original birth certificate for enrollment.
 "Other reliable proof" such as a baptismal certificate, a family bible with dutiful records, or an affidavit would suffice in place of the birth certificate.
 Kentucky Department of Education guidance on Student Identification Requirements for Initial Enrollment was released in November, 2009 and further clarifies the information public schools may legally require or request of first-time enrollees.